Mendax-Sweven/Mendax-Sweven/README.md

 <div align="center">
 ˚₊‧────────────────── ୧‿̩͙‿̩͙⊱༒︎༻⊱ꕀ⠀ ☽♱☾⠀ ꕀ⊰༺༒︎⊰‿̩͙‿̩͙୨ ──────────────────‧₊˚

- ♰⊱ Hello, I'm Azrael (shortened to Azra), but feel free to call me however you want!
+$\color{#ffe0e6}{\textsf{♰⊱ Hello, I'm Azrael (shortened to Azra), but feel free to call me however you want!
 I'm completely fine with nicknames, but I go strictly by he/they.
 I'm really active on Pony Town, and I can be found on both safe and +18 servers.
 You can find me on the safe server either on the Phighting! area or docks, and (almost) always on +18's spawn area.
 I do rarely get out of those zones, the only case is if I'm sitting with any friend placed somewhere else.
-Either way, feel free to sit with me anytime!
+Either way, feel free to sit with me anytime!}}$
 That's the basic information, feel free to interact with me!
 (But please, pay some attention to my DNI.
 Thanks ^^)

 $\color{#ffe0e6}{\textsf{Ignore this.
 This is a test }}$